 Anyone in the mood for brunch or American classics like steak and seafood dishes will want to check out The Victorian, whose Beach Club Restaurant is brimming with excellent, savory options.
 Shoops Delicatessen brings the fun of a European market to Southern California, and LaVecchia Cucina has garnered a reputation as Santa Monica’s finest Italian neighborhood eatery.

 While Santa Monica is brimming with landmark destinations and must-see attractions — like the historic Pacific Park amusement park or the iconic Santa Monica State Beach — it also houses a multitude of lesser-known forms of entertainment.
 Among them, smaller, neighborhood green spaces like Clover Park cater to the true locals and come loaded with family-friendly amenities like lighted tennis courts and playground equipment.

 Those who want to stay involved with the community can join local sports teams and recreational clubs, including the much-loved Santa Monica Lawn Bowling Club, whose primary field is tucked away in Douglas Park.
 As the sun shines year-round, outdoor enthusiasts have their pick of activities ranging from surfing and hiking to golfing and outdoor yoga.
 Local events keep things lively in every season, from the Summer Soulstice music festival on Main Street to the Holiday Walk on Montana Avenue.

-Whether buying, selling, or leasing, when you work with Megan Whalen Partners, you benefit from having a team of dedicated professionals to support you every step of the way.
+Whether buying, selling, or leasing, when you work with Megan Whalen, you benefit from having a team of dedicated professionals to support you every step of the way.